milesj/boost/docs/log.md

 log.error('Systems are down! %s', error.message);
 ```

-> Log, trace, and info functions write to `stdout`, while debug, warn, and error write to `stderr`.

 ### Silencing output

-By default, all logged messages are immediately written to the configured streams.
-To silence output
+By default, all logged messages are immediately written to the configured transports.
+To silence
-and disable stream writes, call the `logger.disable()` function, and to re-enable, call
+output and disable writes, call the `logger.disable()` function, and to re-enable, call
 `logger.enable()`.

 ```ts